TheLe0/TheLe0/README.md

 Software Developer from Brazil, working day and night to increase my software developer skills.
 Working for <a href="https://www.coopsantaclara.com.br/">Cooperativa Santa Clara</a> as a regular job, coding mainly on .NET and NodeJS.
 And on the free time as a hobby for studies and personal projects i explore the Elixir word and other functional languages.

-I work with backend applications, already worked with front end and mobile stuff, but backend is my home.
+I work with backend applications and cloud solutions, already worked with front end and mobile stuff, but backend is my home.
 In the free time I like to work on my personal projects just for RESTing in the free time for relaxing. 😅

 I'm open to colaborate on open source projects.